Thermodynamic phase transition of Euler-Heisenberg-AdS black hole on free energy landscape: Phase transition of Euler-Heisenberg-AdS black hole on free energy landscape

+For different Euler-Heisenberg parameters, we display $G_L$ as a function of $r$ with $P=0.4P_c$ and $T=0.0295$ in Fig. \ref{GrTaFu}.
+When $a_{c_{1}}<a< 0$ $(a_{c_{1}}\approx-60.85)$, there are three extreme points.
+For $a=-0.45$, two local minimum points correspond to the locally stable small and large black hole states.
+The local maximum point corresponds to the locally unstable intermediate black hole state.
+The system will prefer the small black hole state which has the lowest Gibbs free energy.
+Decreasing the Euler-Heisenberg parameter such that $a=-1.35$, the two local minimum points have the same Gibbs free energy.
+This case describes the small-large black hole phase transition, which is a coexistence phase of small and large black holes.
+For $a=-3.00$, the system will prefer the large black hole state which has the lowest Gibbs free energy.
+When $a\leq a_{c_{1}}$ , only one minimum point exists in the Gibbs free energy, which corresponds to a stable large black hole state.

-The initial wave packet is located at the small black hole.
-In Fig. \ref{aZheng3DS} and Fig. \ref{aZheng2DS}, we exhibit the time dependent behaviors of the probability distribution of the black holes at different $T$ and $a$.
-We observe that the probability of small black hole decreases with the evolution of time, and will reach stable non-zero value for lower $T$ and smaller $a$ such as $T=0.029,a=0.02$.
-However, it will reach zero for higher $T$ and larger $a$.
-Furthermore, we see that it decreases faster for higher $T$ and large $a$ at very early time.
-The probability of large black hole first increases and then decreases for lower $T$ and larger $a$.
-However, it will increase from zero to the stable value for a higher $T$.
-Furthermore, we observe that a larger stable value of the probability of large black hole can be acquired for high $T$ and smaller $a$.
-The small black hole state can have the chance to switch to large black hole state in a higher temperature.
+For the case of $a<0$, we can ensure the positivity of the black hole mass with $r>0$.
+Therefore we set the reflecting boundary condition at $r=0.01$ and $r=12$ in order to avoid the numerical instability.
+We discuss the time evolution of the probability distribution $\rho(r, t)$.
+When the initial wave packet is located at the small black hole.
+In Fig. \ref{aFuS3D} and Fig. \ref{aFuS2D}, we exhibit the time dependent behaviors of the probability distribution of the black holes at different $T$ and $a$.
+We observe that the probability $\rho(r, t)$ of small black hole decreases and finally reaches a stable value with the evolution of time, and a larger stable value can be acquired for a lower temperature $T$ or larger Euler-Heisenberg parameter $a$.
+Furthermore, we see that it decreases faster in a short time for a higher $T$ or smaller Euler-Heisenberg parameter $a$.
+The probability $\rho(r, t)$ of large black hole increases and finally attains a stable value with the evolution of time, and a larger stable value can be acquired for higher temperature $T$ or smaller Euler-Heisenberg parameter $a$.
+The coexistent small and large black hole states can be acquired for $T=0.0295$ and $a=-1.35$, or $T=0.0297$ and $a=-0.45$.